Cardano Improvement Proposals

 Abstract

-This proposal defines an Media NFT Metadata Standard for Native Tokens.
+This proposal defines an Media Token Metadata Standard for Native Tokens.

 Given a token in a EUTXOma ledger, we can ask “where did this token come from?”
 Since tokens are always created in specific forging operations, we can always trace them back through their transaction graph to their origin.